ihuettel/100Days-UIKit/README.md

 We'll see how it goes!

 Projects in order:
-* [Placeholder](https://github.com/ihuettel/100Days-UIKit/blob/main/README.md): This just redirects to the ReadMe for now
+* [PhotoViewer](https://github.com/ihuettel/100Days-UIKit/tree/main/PhotoViewer): A basic app for viewing photos from the National Severe Storms Laboratory
 * More to come...